Easter is such a fun time of year to be with the family and make some crafts together!

 - Download the Easter card template, print, and cut out the pieces you need.

-- Fold a piece of green paper in half and trace your child's left hand on it, lining up the fold with the outside of the pinky.
-Cut it out, leaving the pinky fold line uncut.
+- Begin by grabbing a piece of green paper and fold it in half.
+Place your child's left hand on the paper, ensuring the fold aligns with the outside of their pinky.

-- Use the markers to decorate the 3 Easter eggs.
+- Next, get the markers to decorate the 3 Easter eggs.

-- Glue the 3 eggs along the bottom of the handprint, like in the pictures below.
+- Place the 3 eggs along the bottom of the handprint, like in the pictures below.

 - Use a yellow marker to draw in the center of the flower, then glue the leaves behind the flower.